 There are a few exceptions, but most chains from the major manufacturers are compatible with each other's drivetrain components.
 However, you will need to match the speed of your drivetrain with the speed of your chain though – for example a nine-speed drivetrain will require a nine-speed chain.

 Using the chain splitter, push one of the pins out of the lower stretch of chain or undo the quick link if one is installed.
 Once you've extracted the pin, carefully remove the chain from the bike.

 Step 2: Fit the new chain

 Shift the rear derailleur into the biggest cog, and the front to the biggest chainring.
 Release the clutch mechanism on your rear derailleur if you have one.

 Thread the end of the chain through the front derailleur, and turn the cranks so there's a few inches dangling below.
 Place the other end inside the seatstay and lay it over the cassette.
 Pull down on the rear derailleur.

 Thread the chain over the top of the upper jockey wheel, then behind the tab in the derailleur cage arm, then over the lower jockey wheel and finally through the lower tab.
 Gently release the derailleur.

 You need to make sure the chain will operate in any gear, without causing damage to the bike.

-To do this, the chain needs to be fitted to the two largest rings, front and rear, although you shouldn't ride in this gear.
+To do this, the chain needs to be fitted to the two largest rings, front and rear, although you should never ride in this gear.

 You can now shift the gears to the smallest cogs by manually moving the chain.